Dataset Submodule

 |

-Optional dictionary of dataset-level metadata (merged with benchmark metadata). |
+Optional dataset-level metadata dict. |

 None